sankha47/CIRA-wind-validation/README.md

 If you use this code or functionality in your research, please cite it as follows:

-> Sankhasubhra Chakraborty.
-(2025). *Center-following Wind Speed Extraction and Visualization from WRF UPP Output to validate with CIRA data*.
+> Chakraborty, S. (2025). *Center-following Wind Speed Extraction and Visualization from WRF UPP Output to validate with CIRA data*.
 GitHub Repository.
 Available at: [https://github.com/sankha47/CIRA-wind-validation](https://github.com/sankha47/CIRA-wind-validation).

 ---